Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Statistical Imaging Noise Model

-\textbf{Active Pixel:} Since APS directly records the integrated intensity, we model its output $I_o$ as the ideal signal $I_c$ plus three additive noise components, as expressed in Eq.~\ref{eq:aps_noise_groups}: illumination-dependent photo shot noise $N_\text{shot}$, exposure-dependent temporal noise $N_\text{time}$, and fixed noise $N_\text{fixed}$.
-These noise sources are treated as approximately additive terms, and following previous studies~\citeps{chang2020learning,cao2023physics,luisier2010image}, each is modeled using Gaussian or uniform distributions.
-First, photon shot noise arises from Poisson photon arrivals \citeps{joiner1971some,wei2020physics} and is well approximated by a Gaussian.
+\textbf{APS Pixel:} Since APS directly records the integrated intensity, we model its output $I_o$ as the ideal signal $I_c$ plus three additive noise components, as expressed in Eq.~\ref{eq:aps_noise_groups}: illumination-dependent shot noise $N_\text{shot}$, exposure time-dependent noise $N_\text{time}$, and fixed noise $N_\text{fixed}$.
+These noise sources are treated as approximately additive terms, and following previous studies~\citeps{chang2020learning,cao2023physics,luisier2010image}, each is modeled using Gaussian or uniform distributions for tractability.
+First, photon shot noise arises from Poisson photon arrivals~\citeps{joiner1971some,wei2020physics}.
+Therefore, in statistical signal modeling, when the photon count per pixel is moderate or high, the Poisson distribution can be approximated by a Gaussian distribution~\citeps{foi2008practical,boncelet2009image}.
 Second, temporal noise combines a linear drift from defective, hot or leaky, pixels with dark-current shot noise, whose variance increases with exposure time and temperature \citeps{johnson2024understanding}.
 Third, fixed noise $N_{\text{FP}}$ includes spatially structured offsets, row noise $N_{\text{row}}$, and black-level correction $N_{\text{BLC}}$.
-Notably, hybrid layouts amplify $N_{\text{row}}$, making row noise more pronounced.
-Other noise sources contributing to the observed intensity are read noise and uniformly distributed quantization noise with step size $q$.
+Hybrid layouts amplify $N_{\text{row}}$, making row noise more pronounced.
+Additional contributions include read noise and quantization noise, which we model as uniform with step size $q$.
 Finally, a residual term $N_\text{res}$ aggregates small unmodeled effects and is used only for completeness.